BlobbyProj/Blobby/README.md

 ========================
 **To Run on Linux OS**

-1. Make sure you have SDL2 Library, SDL2_Image, and SDL2_Mixer Installed (if not, see the downloading information section below).
+1. Make sure you have SDL2 Library, SDL2_Image, SDL2_Mixer, and SDL_ttf 2.0 Installed (if not, see the downloading information section below).

 2. Go into the main blobby directory that contains the makefile